mcornick/clilol/docs/index.md

 Please see the links in the navigation menu to the left to learn about all the different commands provided by clilol.

-!!!
-Note

-    clilol is still under heavy development, and things may still change before a 1.0.0 release. _Caveat lector_.

 ## Installation

 You can install clilol in any of these ways.
 (These are the only supported builds of omglol.
 I don't submit them to "official" repositories, at least not yet.
 If you find a problem with anyone else's build, please try my builds instead.)